 Are Colombian Traders’ Funds Safe with Forex Brokers Operating in Colombia?

-Fund segregation is also a compliance step that Colombian Forex brokers must take toward regulated operations in the Latin American country.
+Fund segregation is also a compliance step that Colombian forex brokers must take toward regulated operations.
 That ensures traders’ money is kept in a separate bank account, protecting clients’ funds in case of the company’s insolvency.

-We recommend Colombian traders opt for Forex brokers who have either received approval to operate from the SFC or have been licensed by tier-1 offshore regulators.
+Colombian traders are advised to opt for forex brokers who have either received approval to operate from the SFC or have been licensed by tier-1 offshore regulators.
 That way, they can be certain they will have access to proper customer protection tools and risk-assessment instruments.

 Do Colombian Brokers Provide Negative Balance Protection?

-Since the majority of Colombian Forex traders are resorting to trading with offshore brokers, it is important to note that the availability of negative balance protection depends on the rules in the jurisdictions that regulate these brokers.
+Since the majority of Colombian forex traders are resorting to trading with offshore brokers, it is important to note that the availability of negative balance protection depends on the rules in the jurisdictions that regulate these brokers.
 We can say for certain that brokerages operating under the regulations of entities like the FCA, ASIC, CySEC, and many tier-1 regulators within the EU are most definitely offering mandatory negative balance protection.
+However, keep in mind that a brokers with multiple licenses may not grant negative balance protection to all of their clients.
+Instead, its availability will be dependent on the specific entity you trade at.

-It is worth noting that negative balance protection is often available only to retail customers as these are typically traders who have a lower tolerance towards high-risk trades.
-If Colombian traders apply for a professional account with an offshore broker, they might be asked to give up this additional balance protection, meaning they can potentially lose more than the amount available in their trading balances.
+It is worth noting that negative balance protection is often reserved for retail customers as these are typically traders who have a lower tolerance towards high-risk trades.
+If a Colombian applies for a professional account with an offshore broker, they might be asked to give up this additional balance protection, meaning they can potentially lose more than the amount available in their trading balances.

 Are Colombian Traders Required to Pay Tax on Forex Trading Income?

-It is important to know if you are required to pay a capital gains (CG) tax if you have generated an income from trading Forex as a resident of Colombia.
-The country has a complex taxation system and there are quite a few specifics that Colombian traders must consider when determining whether their Forex trades are taxable.
+It is important to know if you are mandated to pay a capital gains (CG) tax if you have generated an income from trading forex as a resident of Colombia.
+The country has a complex taxation system and there are quite a few specifics that Colombian traders must consider when determining whether their forex trades are taxable.

 How Does Leverage Available at Colombian Brokers Compare to Leverage at Brokers Regulated Offshore?

-Offshore online brokers are the predominant option for Forex trading in Colombia.
+Offshore online brokers are the predominant option for forex trading in Colombia.
 That makes for rather vague rules on the maximum leverage available to Colombian traders.
-At the moment of writing this review, there are no specific rules introduced by the Colombian regulators when it comes to leverage offered to retail traders.
-That leads us to the conclusion that the cap on leverage that Colombian Forex traders may face will depend on the jurisdiction regulating the offshore broker they have joined.
+At the moment of writing this review, there are no specific rules introduced by the local regulators when it comes to leverage offered to retail traders.
+That leads us to the conclusion that the cap on leverage that Colombian forex traders may face will depend on the jurisdiction regulating the offshore broker they have joined.

-It is important to highlight the perks and weaknesses of using leverage when trading Forex.
-While leveraged positions allow traders to use smaller amounts for bigger orders, this instrument can also lead to faster and bigger losses whenever trades are unsuccessful.
-That is why jurisdictions like the CySEC (Cyprus), ASIC (Australia), FCA (UK), and many European regulators, have imposed leverage limits on Forex and CFD instruments.
+We must first highlight the perks and weaknesses of using leverage when trading forex.
+While leveraged positions allow traders to use smaller amounts for bigger orders, this instrument can also lead to bigger and more frequent losses whenever trades are unsuccessful.
+That is why jurisdictions like the FCA (UK), CySEC (Cyprus), ASIC (Australia), and many European regulators have imposed leverage limits on forex and CFD instruments.

 If Colombian traders decide to join offshore brokers regulated by any of the aforementioned regulators, then they will have a leverage cap of 1:30 on major currency pairs and 1:20 on minor pairs.
 The only way to access higher leverage ratios with entities regulated in Europe or Australia is to open a professional account.

 While the leverage ratio in jurisdictions such as the UK, Australia, and many EU regions may seem rather low, Asian regulators seem to be even stricter with the leverage offered to retail traders.
-South Korean and Japanese brokers have reduced the leverage available to Forex traders to 1:10 and even 1:5 in some cases.
+South Korean and Japanese brokers have reduced the leverage available to forex traders to 1:10 and even 1:25, respectively.

-It is also worth noting that regulators like the FSC (British Virgin Islands), FSA (Seychelles), and FSCA (South Africa) offer significantly higher leverage ratios to Forex traders.
+It is also worth noting that regulators like the FSC (British Virgin Islands), FSA (Seychelles), and FSCA (South Africa) offer significantly higher leverage ratios to forex traders.
 Many brokers operating under licenses issued by these regulators may offer their customer leverage up to 1:200, 1:500, 1:1000, or even higher.
-While the opportunity to open much larger positions with higher leverage may sound tempting, we advise Colombian traders to be careful whenever choosing foreign brokers for their Forex trading sessions.
-Access to higher leverage significantly increases the risk of losing larger amounts in a rapid manner, making this type of trading lees suitable for low-volume and less experienced traders.
+While the opportunity to open much larger positions with higher leverage may sound tempting, we advise Colombian traders to be careful whenever choosing foreign brokers for their forex trading sessions.
+Access to higher leverage significantly increases the risk of losses, making this type of trading less suitable for low-volume and less experienced traders.

 Professional Trading Account Requirements in Colombia

-Typically conditions for professional account qualification involve traders’ experience, knowledge, and financial stability for higher-volume trades.
-Regulators like CySEC require at least 1 year of work experience in a relevant position in the financial sector, a portfolio with financial instruments worth at least €500,000, and a large trading activity in the last year.
+Typically, the conditions involve traders’ experience, knowledge, and financial stability for higher-volume trades.
+Regulators like CySEC demand at least 1 year of work experience in a relevant position in the financial sector, a portfolio with financial instruments worth at least €500,000, and substantial trading activity in the last year.
 In most cases, you need to meet only two of the full set of requirements for a professional account.
 Below, you can see the professional account criteria across brokers regulated in different jurisdictions.

 Common Professional Account Requirements | |||